 I’ve begun looking into that and am waiting to see what God wants me to do beyond the funds we are now donating to some of the centers.
 Please prayerfully consider what you and your family might be able to do.
 Look for a directory of Pregnancy Resource Centers in your area, I’m sure you’ll find one.
 I found 17 in the San Diego area.
 Just do an online search and find out.
 Ask what kind of volunteers one of them near you needs and how you can help, if you are not able to give financially.
 Maybe you meet a young mother and change a life or two, or more.
 Maybe you change your own, as well.
 It can only be for the better, for everyone.

-I just know that these people and places exist and everyone needs to know more about them and how to help.
+I just know that these people and places, pregnancy resource centers and maternity homes, exist and everyone needs to know more about them and how to help.
 We need to let the world know that we #LoveThemBoth – mother and child.